BrianGarland/vscode-rpgfree/README.md

 1. clone repo
 2. `npm i`
+3. `npm run test` to run the converter test suite
-3. 'Run Extension' from vscode debug.
+4. 'Run Extension' from VS Code debugger for the extension.

 ## How to use

 Two options:
 1. Highlight all or part of your source code and then right-click and use the "Convert to Free Format" option from the menu.
 A couple of caveats:
     1. Your highlight should start in position 1 of the line or that line will not convert.
     2. Your highlight should end after the end of line for the last line to be converted.